MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning

 \textbf{Shot Count Analysis:} Figure \ref{fig:shot} demonstrates that increasing the number of shots does not monotonically improve performance.
-Performance typically peaks at 2 shots and declines beyond 3 shots.
-This pattern suggests that careful selection of shot count is crucial for optimal performance.
-The performance degradation with higher shot counts may be attributed to two factors.
-On one hand, while initial shots enhance task understanding, excessive examples introduce confusion, especially with diverse configurations.
-On the other hand, models' limited context window constrains their ability to process numerous shots effectively, leading to performance degradation.
+We observe that performance generally peaks at two shots and begins to decline with three or more.
+This highlights the importance of carefully tuning the shot count for optimal results.
+We attribute this performance degradation to two primary factors.
+On one hand, while initial examples help the model grasp the task, an excess of them can introduce noise or conflicting signals, especially with diverse inputs.
+On the other hand, models' finite context window inherently limits its ability to process numerous examples, leading to information loss and diminished performance.

-\textbf{Intersection Points vs. Extreme Points:} Our analysis of multi-modal code annotation for function plots reveals varying performance patterns for different mathematical features.
-Generally, models perform best at identifying extreme points, followed by x-intercepts, with y-intercepts proving most challenging.
-Interestingly, we observe that Qwen2.5-VL-3B-Instruct outperforms Qwen2.5-VL-72B-Instruct on y-intercept tasks, and Gemma3-4B-IT surpasses Gemma3-27B-IT on both types of intercepts.
+\textbf{Intersection Points vs. Extreme Points:} In Table \ref{table_func_gen} and \ref{table_func}, models generally perform best at identifying extreme points, followed by x-intercepts, with y-intercepts proving most challenging.
+Interestingly, we observe that Qwen2.5-3B-Instruct outperforms its 72B version on y-intercept tasks, and Gemma3-4B-IT surpasses its 27B version on all types.
 This counter-intuitive finding suggests that model size does not necessarily correlate with improved understanding of coordinate intersections.

-\textbf{Forward vs. Backward Questions:} In multi-modal code annotation multiple-choice questions for geometric figures, we compare performance on forward questions and backward questions.
+\textbf{Forward vs. Backward Questions:} As shown in Table \ref{table_geo}, we compare performance on forward and backward questions in MCE(Annotation).
 The former identifies annotations based on geometric elements, e.g., what is the measure of angle ABC, while the latter identifies geometric elements based on annotations, e.g., which angle measures 120 degrees.
-As shown in Table \ref{table_geo}, models consistently perform better on backward questions.
+We observe that models consistently perform better on backward questions.
 We hypothesize this asymmetry might stem from the fact that backward questions provide explicit numerical anchors that help constrain the search space, while forward questions require more comprehensive geometric understanding and spatial reasoning.